Sands45/Average-Joes-3620-FRC/README.md

     * Lots and lots of lighting.
     * Slim mini computer for match schedule display (a rasp pi would work too).
 Eventually we may do a stop motion or live displays from the pits.
     * Lots and lots of organization for tools.
+    * Polycarb "doors" (the things with the X's on them) to retain stuff in the cart for transport.
+Fast and easy to install / remove.
+    * Eye bolts in key locations to retain parts, drawers, lights, etc. We used shipping straps for this.

 **A Cart:**
    * The cart we would roll to finals for competitions.